DCsunset/vue-iperf3-chart/README.md

 When the size of its parent node changes, it changes as well.

+The chart's data is also responsive.
+When the data changes,
+the chart will be refreshed.

 ## Props

 | Prop    | Type   | Default     | Description                                       |